 If you’re a social butterfly and enjoy meeting lots of different people, bartenders can make a good living while mixing drinks and chatting with patrons.
 It’s also a great night job to earn some extra cash.

-You’ll need to brush up on your mixology or take a class (fun fact: Harvard offers classes for bartenders).
+You’ll need to brush up on your mixology or take a class.
 You also have to connect with the people you’re serving, but you can earn a lot of money through tips, whether you work at a restaurant, bar or private events.

 Per the U.S. Bureau of Labor Statistics, the median bartender earns about $11.50 per hour but can make much more when including tips.

 Real estate agents help people navigate the complex process of buying or selling a home.
 This job requires some charisma and attention to detail since you’ll be guiding people through some of the biggest financial transactions of their lives.

 You’ll have to pass your state’s licensing exam, but once you do, you can get started with your new career.
 One of the best parts of being a real estate agent is that it’s flexible and can offer passive income.
 Plus, your earnings are directly related to the number of deals you close, rewarding your hard work, and perseverance.